GeNiaaz/simple-store-webapp/README.md

 ### Steps to run the application

 1. Clone the repository on your machine `git clone git@github.com:GeNiaaz/simple-store-webapp.git`
-2. Make sure Docker is installed
+2. Make sure Docker and docker-compose are installed
-3. Open a terminal and cd into the cloned repo, then run `docker compose up -d`
+3. Open a terminal and cd into the cloned repo, then run `docker-compose up -d`

 ### Using the application